 - Familial adenomatous polyposis.
 This rare, inherited syndrome increases the risk of colon cancer and other conditions, including stomach polyps.

-- Certain medications.
-Long-term use of proton pump inhibitors, which are medications used to treat gastroesophageal reflux disease, has been linked to fundic gland polyps.
+- Certain medicines.
+Long-term use of proton pump inhibitors has been linked to fundic gland polyps.
+These are medicines used to treat gastroesophageal reflux disease.

 Tests and procedures used to diagnose stomach polyps include:

-- Tissue sample (biopsy), which can be removed during endoscopy and analyzed in the laboratory
+- Tissue sample, also called a biopsy, which can be removed during endoscopy and analyzed in the laboratory

 Treatment depends on the type of stomach polyps you have:

 - Small polyps that aren't adenomas.
 These polyps might not require treatment.
-They typically don't cause signs and symptoms and only rarely become cancerous.
-Your doctor might recommend periodic monitoring so that growing polyps or polyps that cause signs and symptoms can be removed.
+They typically don't cause symptoms and only rarely become cancerous.
+Your provider might recommend periodic monitoring so that growing polyps or ones that cause signs and symptoms can be removed.

-- Large polyps.
-These polyps might need to be removed.
+- Large stomach polyps.
+These might need to be removed.
 Most stomach polyps can be removed during endoscopy.

 - Adenomas.
 These polyps can become cancerous and are usually removed during endoscopy.

 - Polyps associated with familial adenomatous polyposis.
-These polyps are removed because they can become cancerous.
+These are removed because they can become cancerous.

-Your doctor will likely recommend follow-up endoscopy to check for recurring polyps.
+Your provider will likely recommend follow-up endoscopy to check for recurring polyps.

 Treating H. pylori infection

-If you have gastritis caused by H. pylori bacteria in your stomach, your doctor will likely recommend treatment with antibiotics.
-Treating an H. pylori infection may make hyperplastic polyps disappear, and may also stop polyps from recurring.
+If you have gastritis caused by H. pylori bacteria in your stomach, your provider will likely recommend treatment with a combination of medicines, including antibiotics.
+Treating an H. pylori infection can make hyperplastic polyps disappear and also might stop polyps from recurring.

 What you can do